icebreakerone/perseus-demo-energy/README.md

 # Perseus demo energy provider

 Emulates authentication and resource api endpoints for the Perseus demo.
+Authentication is built on top of [Ory Hydra](https://www.ory.sh).

 ## Authentication API

 The authentication app is in the [authentication](authentication) directory.
 It provides endpoints for authenticating and identifying users, and for handling and passing on requests from the client API to the FAPI API.
+It uses a

 Authentication API documentation is available at https://perseus-demo-authentication.ib1.org/api-docs.